0x7b1/algorithms/datastructures/README.md

 - The more operations a data structure supports, the slower the operations and greater the space overhead
 - __Rule:__ Choose the simplest data structure that supports all the operations required by the problem

+### Queue

+- Add to the end, fetch from the beginning
+-

+### Stack

+- Add to the end, fetch from the end

 ### Heap

 - Data structure that keeps track of an evolving set of objects with keys and can quickly identify the object with the mininum of maximum key.